 What can we learn from previous renewals?

-The winners’ roll of honour for the Leger is a who’s who of brilliant organisations and trainers.
-16 of the last 23 runnings have gone the way of Godolphin (6 wins), Aidan O’Brien (6 wins) and John Gosden (4 wins), with those three also having several runners-up and third places.
+By this time of year, the Classic crop has already been well established and the cream has risen to the top, which can be a big help to big race punters.
+The St Leger roll of honour is a who’s who of the top breeding operations and trainers.
+16 of the last 23 renewals have gone the way of Godolphin (6), Aidan O’Brien (6) and John Gosden (4), with those three also having several runners-up and third places.

-Who Leads The Market?
+Who Leads The Market in 2021?

 Who’s Next In The Market?